 Do You Know What Time It Is?

 Twice a day, a ferry slides by, almost silently.
 Then I know it must be either around one or half past five in the afternoon.
-Still time to take a dip in the deep blue sea.
+Enough time to take another dip in the deep blue sea.